TVAfrica: Liquidation

 One of the factors that led to the collapse of the network was its affiliation with smaller television stations, almost all of them commercial, in opposition to the dominating TV channels in many countries that were under government control.

 Affiliates also blocked the network's commercial breaks in order to insert their own ones, blocking commercials for clients already booked by the network.
 This caused problems in the advertising scheme, disabling TVAfrica from billing its clients.

 The shutdown of the network exposed the fragile status of building a pan-African television network, as well as the status of media in Africa in general.
+Channels Television in Uganda announced on 2 October 2003 that it would resume operation, but without the TVAfrica programming.
+One of its popular programmes, The Young and the Restless, was removed as it was part of the network's output, Its prospective affiliate in Sierra Leone, ABC Television-Africa, was expected to commence transmission in October 2003, but the effects of the closure caused its launch to be delayed; the lack of the network caused its chairman to find new foreign partners.

 New channels and companies took over the frequencies and operations of TVAfrica in some countries weeks after its liquidation, in Namibia One Africa Television took over, while in Nigeria Proudly Africa Media replaced the activities of the former West African unit of the network to its affiliates.
 The new replacement company also expanded its local production activities in Nigeria and Ghana.
 All of its other operations were shut down.